FDSN/StationXML/docs/appendices.rst

 For information on Network, Station, Location, and Channel codes, in addition to their combination into Source Identifiers, used in StationXML see:

-(as of this writing, this documentation is in progress) http://docs.fdsn.org/projects/source-identifiers
+http://docs.fdsn.org/projects/source-identifiers

 Unit Naming Rules